 1 Any satellite network or satellite system of the fixed-satellite service, mobile-satellite service or broadcasting-satellite service with frequency assignments that are subject to coordination under Nos.
-9.7, 9.11, 9.12, 9.12A and 9.13 and Resolution 33 (Rev.WRC-03)* shall be subject to these procedures.
+9.7, 9.11, 9.12, 9.12A and 9.13 shall be subject to these procedures.

 ...